-4.2 The planning intent for Residential Sector Twenty-One is to provide a range of traditional and small lot dwellings offering a diversity in housing choice.
-Consistent with the DCP Planning Intent, and as anticipated by the Clubhouse South Residential Precinct Plan (Plan No. 012), this housing sector will be focussed on the adjacent linear park along the southern edge of the sector.
-Residents will also be situated close to existing local parks in the Central East 'C' Residential Precinct and other planned village and local parks in future residential precincts to the north and east of the sector.
+4.2 Consistent with the precinct plan designation of Standard or Medium Density Housing for this sector, the planning intent for Residential Sector Thirty-One is to provide for either a range of medium density housing types, including zero lot line detached houses on small lots, duplex dwellings and townhouse units or to provide for a range of traditional and small lot dwellings.
+Consistent with the DCP Planning Intent, and as anticipated by the Clubhouse South Residential Precinct Plan (Plan No. 012), this housing sector will be focussed on the adjacent golf course and linear park along the western and southern edges of the sector, respectively.
+Residential Precinct and other planned village and local parks in future residential precincts to the north and east of the sector.